Russia reports Ukrainian drone strikes on targets deep inside its territory and a border incursion

 “We had some difficulties due to the lack of artillery shells, long-range weapons, sky blocking and the high density of Russian drones,” Zelenskyy said in an interview with France’s BFM TV and Le Monde published late Monday on the Ukrainian presidential website.

 Kyiv's increasingly bold attacks behind the 1,500-kilometer (930-mile) front line running through eastern and southern Ukraine are coinciding with Russia's presidential election.
-President Vladimir Putin is widely expected to win another six-year term, but Ukraine's attacks on Russian soil could embarrass him.
+President Vladimir Putin is all but certain to win another six-year term by a landslide, but Ukraine's attacks deep inside Russia undermine his attempts to show that life in Russia has been unaffected by the war.

 The Russian Defense Ministry also said Tuesday that drones were intercepted over the Belgorod, Bryansk, Kursk, Leningrad and Tula regions of Russia.